SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 }
 ```

-Only changes to children in the "default" slot will trigger invalidation for this comopnent.
+Only changes to children in the "default" slot will trigger invalidation for this component.
 Note that `invalidateOnChildChange` is defined per slot (and not globally like `managedSlots`).
 Finally, `invalidateOnChildChange` allows for more fine-granular rules when exactly children can invalidate their parents - see [Understanding UI5 Web Components Metadata](./03-understanding-components-metadata.md).

 ## Lifecycle hooks